Mr-Zanzibar/Instagram-Photo-DownloaderV2/README.md

 - if you get

-" JSON Query to accounts/login/: Could not find "window._sharedData" in html response. "_
+`JSON Query to accounts/login/: Could not find "window._sharedData" in html response.`

 error